-As a respected mind of all things technology, he served as a judge in the 2016 ISS Design Challenge and for judged for BattleBots.
-I worked at Parallax years back when BattleBots was in full swing and we made the medals for the winners and Parallax was going to send some people down to deliver them.
+As a respected mind of all thing’s technology, he served as a judge in the 2016 ISS Design Challenge and for judged for Battle Bots.
+I worked at Parallax years back when Battle Bots was in full swing and we made the medals for the winners and Parallax was going to send some people down to deliver them.
 I has positioned myself as one of those people so I could meet Grant, as I had been a huge fan for years from MythBusters.
 Sadly, at the last minute, Parallax decided not to send any representatives down, and I lost my chance to meet him.
-I am a maker and have been so for decades with many accomplishments, but nowhere near as accomplished as Grant in any aspects.
-The reassuring thought for me is from all his colleague’s respects, he would have still been as friendly, open and respectful to me even though he was a giant and I a simple man in this maker industry I enjoy so much.
+A reassuring thought for me is from all his colleague’s respects, he would have still been as friendly, open and respectful to me even though he was a giant and I a simple man in this maker industry I enjoy so much.
 I believe he would have been a safe hero to meet.

-He will be missed greatly.
+He will be greatly missed.